 There are a few reasons cookie dough can spread or flatten.
 If the dough is too warm or too soft, it will be more likely to spread.
 The colder the cookie dough, the thicker and sturdier the cookies will be.
 Soft dough may benefit from more flour.
 Be sure the cookie sheets are cold/room temperature before adding cookie dough.

 These vegan peanut butter cookies are surprisingly versatile.
 Here’s a few fun serving suggestions:

 - Plain and simple: Of course, peanut butter cookies go hand in hand with coffee, tea or a glass of ice cold plant-based milk.
 Learn how to make almond milk (it’s easy!).

-- Topping Ideas: press chopped chocolate chips and peanuts into the cookie dough balls before baking.
+- Topping Ideas: press chopped dairy-free chocolate chips and peanuts into the cookie dough balls before baking.
 A simple addition to elevate traditional peanut butter cookies.

 - Peanut Butter Sandwich Cookies: Sandwich two cookies together with whipped peanut butter filling (like a Nutter Butter) then drizzle with melted chocolate and a sprinkle of crushed peanuts.
 Or do the same thing but with ice cream to make a dairy-free ice cream sandwich!